TheIllusionistMirage/Pong/README.md

 The program is licensed under zlib/libpng License.
 So, feel free to do whatever you want with it.

-	AND IF YOU FIND IT HELPFUL OR USE THIS CODE ANYWHERE, I'D BE VERY GRATEFUL TO YOU IF YOU
-	WOULD E-MAIL ME AT : lostsoulofthegeek[at-the-rate]gmail[dot]com ACKNOWLEDGING THE SAME.

 Hope you like it. :)